 Because I have so little faith in pianos in the bargain basement price range, I am no longer prepared to work on them because of the disappointing results.
 With such an influx of inquiries, to call and inspect such a piano I now charge $50, irrespective of whether or not I can do anything with it.
 This is an attempt to discourage budding pianists from buying such an instrument in the first place.
 If you see a piano going for $50 – $100, do not buy it, and if you see what you think is a better one in a higher price bracket, contact me first!

 Set your sights higher.
 Buy a worthwhile piano to begin with!

 PIANOS THAT GO FLAT - REALLY FLAT.

 Often I am asked to look at a piano that hasn't been tuned for many years.
 The piano is low in pitch and has developed a characteristic "twang" that is associated with saloon bars in those old western movies!
 To bring the instrument back up so it sounds as it should, requires at the very least, two - possibly three tunings.
 It is unrealistic to expect any technician to tune it up in one go.
 Think of it in terms of mowing your lawn when the grass has grown a foot high.
 To do the job well, you have to go over it at least twice.
-Ideally, I like to do the initial pitch raise and tuning at the first appointment and the final one a week later.
+Ideally, I like to do the initial pitch raise and tuning at the first appointment and the final one a few weeks later.
 However, an out of town tuning doesn't always make this possible, and the piano is completely tuned there and then with the appointment being extended.